 Blackboard Collaborate promotes a depth and breadth to the online teaching and learning experience.
 The use of Collaborate tools for either synchronous or asynchronous content delivery is yet another way to teach to different intelligences and learning styles.

 Collaborate is a synchronous, virtual classroom.
 Its features include multi-way audio and video, easy upload of PowerPoint presentations, application sharing, polling, and more—all designed to make the online classroom experience as robust as possible.
 Every session may be archived for review/reuse.
 Note that this tool is best used in a wired environment and can be broadband-intensive, depending on what features are used.

 Training and Documentation

-We provide a test Collaborate session so that users can confirm whether or not their computer is set up to successful access the system.
-Before clicking accessing the session, you can watch a video demonstration of launching the test session.
-Once you review that, click the for the Collaborate test session.
+We provide a test Collaborate session so that users can confirm whether or not their computer is set up to successfully access the system.
+Before accessing the session, you can watch a video demonstration of how to launch the test session.
+Once you review that, go to the Collaborate test session.

 Loading and Preloading Content

 There is no way to preload your PowerPoint (PPT or PPTX) files into a Collaborate session.
 You will first need to convert your presentation to a Whiteboard (WBD) file.
 In order to do this, you can follow the steps outlined in the Preloading Slides Into Collaborate [PDF] document.